fdiaz/move-fast-talk/presentation.md

 ## [fit] Work longer
 ## [fit] _**Lose quality of life**_

-^ Work for a living - Living to work
+^ Work for a living - Living to work.
-^ Burndown
+^ Burnout.

 ---